Law and Lawless

 Law and Lawless is a 1932 American pre-Code western film directed by Armand Schaefer and starring Jack Hoxie, Julian Rivero, and Yakima Canutt.
 It was released on November 30, 1932, by Majestic Pictures.

-Synopsis
+Plot

 Gunfighter Montana and his sidekick, Gonzales, find that a ranch foreman is behind a series of cattle rustlings.
 They are put in jail for an alleged shooting, but they escape, find the foreman again, and make him take them to his boss.